asurcodes/amperage/README.md

 Due to AMP requirements the comments need to be hosted in a domain different from the original.
 Amperage is ready to receive a URL to embed comments at the end of every post.
 This is to achieve a degree of agnosticy for the comment system.

-Remember that to resize the iframe containing the comment box you need to send a message to the amp sentinel with the new height.
-This applies to any case.
+Remember that to resize the iframe containing the comment box you need to send a message to the amp sentinel with the new height:

 ```
 window.requestAnimationFrame(() => {